 The Power of One Placement

-Just like every hospital room is different, not all UV disinfection devices are created equally.
-Tru-D is the only one of its kind with Sensor360 technology allowing it to measure the amount, or dose, of UV reflected back to the robot to ensure total room disinfection.
+Just like every hospital room is different, not all UVC disinfection devices are created equally.
+Tru-D is the only device of its kind with patented Sensor360 technology allowing it to measure the amount, or dose, of UVC reflected back to the robot to ensure complete room disinfection.

 What does that really mean, though?
 With most devices, disinfection is limited by distance – how close the device is to the surface being disinfected.
 However, with Tru-D, it doesn’t matter how far away the surface is or how many objects are in the room.
-Tru-D takes all variables into account and dispenses UV until all sensors have received an adequate, reflected dose.
-This ensures that every surface in the room has been thoroughly disinfected with only one placement.
-There’s no need to move Tru-D from location to location to ensure total room disinfection.
+Tru-D takes room variables into account and dispenses UVC until all sensors have received an adequate, reflected dose.
+This means that all surfaces in the room are thoroughly disinfected with only one placement.
+There’s no need to move Tru-D from location to location or tether the operator to the machine.

-Don’t just take my word for it, though.
-Tru-D’s technology has been proven by independent research.
-Nerandzic et al. conducted one of the first studies to evaluate Tru-D’s ability to disinfect the entire room from one position.
-They found that by placing Tru-D in the approximate center of the room, they were able to achieve at least a 2 log10 reduction of MRSA, C. difficile and VRE.
+Tru-D’s technology has been shown by independent research to be effective.
+Nerandzic et al. conducted one of the first studies to evaluate Tru-D’s ability to disinfect a room from one position.
+They found that by placing Tru-D in the approximate center of the room, they were able to achieve at least a 2 log10 reduction of MRSA, C. difficile and VRE in direct and indirect line of site.

 “Last year, our hospital had 81 cases of hospital-acquired C. diff.
 We’re on pace to have about one-third fewer hospital-acquired infections of all kinds this year, a decrease I attribute to the whole-room disinfection technologies we’ve added to our manual cleaning.” – Randy Barnes, St. Charles Bend